 CPU: 2-4 Cores | Graphics: Intel Iris Plus 640-655 | Memory: 8-16GB | Storage: 128GB-2TB | Ports: 2x USB-C (Thunderbolt) | Size: 30.4cm x 21.2cm x 1.5cm | Weight: 1.37kg | OS: MacOS

-While Apple’s MacBook and the now-ancient MacBook Air are the most portable Apple laptops in the range, the 13-inch MacBook Pro received a tasty update this year that makes it our first choice for working with Xcode to develop apps for iOS and MacOS when on the go.
+While Apple’s MacBook and the newly updated MacBook Air are the most portable Apple laptops in the range, with its recent update, the 13-inch MacBook Pro is now our first choice for working with Xcode to develop apps for iOS and MacOS when on the go.

 Quad-core eight-generation Intel CPUs are now an option, delivering across-the-board performance improvements, making this MacBook both portable and powerful.
 While it might weigh slightly more than the aforementioned MacBook models, the performance boost will be worth it when running taxing processing tasks, such as heavy-duty coding projects.

 And since Macs can run Windows just fine via bootcamp or in a virtual machine such as Parallels, you’ll be able to use your Mac to develop apps for any platform on Earth.